ARTICLE IName, Organization and Location

-The term "nursery business," as used in this Article, refers to the production, distribution, or planting of or landscaping with plant materials, including but not limited to, trees, shrubs, vines and other plants having a persistent woody stem or stems, and all herbaceous annuals, biennials, or perennials, generally used for outdoor or indoor planting.
+(b) Honorary Members.
+Persons who, having done some outstanding service in the field of horticulture or in the interest of the Nurserymen of the country, are deemed worthy of this honor.The term "nursery business," as used in this Article, refers to the production, distribution, or planting of or landscaping with plant materials, including but not limited to, trees, shrubs, vines and other plants having a persistent woody stem or stems, and all herbaceous annuals, biennials, or perennials, generally used for outdoor or indoor planting.
 Each Active and Associate Member shall designate one of its employees to represent such Member.

+Section 2.
+Voting.
 Only Active Members shall have voting rights and each such Active Member shall be entitled to one (1) vote on each matter submitted to a vote of the Members.

+Section 3.
+Application for Membership.
 Application for any class of Membership shall be made in writing on a form approved by the Board of Directors or by nomination by an Active Member.
 If the Board of Directors determines that the applicant is eligible (or deserving in the case of Honorary Members) for the class of Membership applied for, the applicant shall become a Member of the Association upon the receipt by the Association of the initial dues and other assessments established by the Board of Directors (or immediately in the case of Honorary Members).

+Section 4.
+Dues.
 The amount of dues and other assessments and rules governing the payment of dues and other assessments shall be established by the Board of Directors, and the Board of Directors may from time to time amend the dues and other assessment amounts and payment rules; provided that Honorary Members shall not be required to pay dues.

+Section 5.
+Termination of Membership.
 The Board of Directors, in its discretion, has the right and power to terminate a Member where the Member no longer qualifies under these Bylaws or for failure to pay dues.
 Before a Member may be terminated, other than for failure to pay dues, written notice must be given to the Member and that Member must be given the opportunity to be heard before the Board of Directors at the Board of Directorsï¿½ next regular meeting following such notice.

 Meetings of the Members